kkocdko/kblog/source/posts/20240616-0337 Draft of Mono Client Project.md

 - Other GUI App: Use Windows RDP.
 Don't use Linux desktop.

-- Connect other devices that needs high permission, like writing bootable USB disk or another Android Phone: Unsolved.
+- Connect other devices that needs high permission, like writing bootable USB disk, or flush another Android Phone: Unsolved.

 - Some Android Phone doesn't supports DP output: Unsolved.